wp-plugins/energ1zer/README.txt

 == Frequently Asked Questions ==

-= Why are you so awesome at making plugins =

-Thank you.
-I guess it is just a gift.

 = What about the rounded thumbnails, how does it works?
 Do I have to do some processing to my images before uploading? =